NEED HELP EDITING YOUR VIDEOS? Check out our video production services – this will be your quickest and most effective way to get your videos edited.

 In fact we had this very same experience with the Google Vs Yellow Pages video you can see at the top of our blog page.
 After it had been up for a while we started to notice it appearing over the internet with other business’s logos over it, because we hadn’t watermarked it!

 Following are a few pointers about the best way to add a video watermark, if you decide to follow our advice and do it.

 Most decent editing software programs should have the option to add a watermark – iMovies certainly does and that’s our software of preference usually.
 If your editing software doesn’t have it you can get hold of specific watermark software.

 It is a good idea, if you are adding your URL as the watermark, to add it throughout the whole length of the video.
 The primary goal of showing your URL, and even the main goal of many videos themselves, is to get the viewer back to your web site.

 So don’t make the viewer wait until the end of the video to display the address; especially important with the low attention spans of viewers, you want to make sure the URL is there as soon as they are ready to click through to your site.

 Next, make sure any watermark is kept to the left-hand side of the screen; check this on your editing software as it may default to the right, in which case it may be covered by the YouTube logo.

 When you insert the watermark consider the size, colour and other properties, particularly the opacity; you want it to be a watermark – that means visible beneath the surface, not dominating the video, so preview it to check that it’s there but not standing out like a sore thumb!

-So those are the video watermarking tips you should know.
 Want to learn more video production and marketing tips?
-The Lights, Camera, Profits Workshop can be your guide.
-Click here to learn more about it.
+The Lights, Camera, Profits Workshop can be your guide – click here to learn more.